Skip to main content

 Open days

-Universities will be holding in person open days in 2023.
-Open days are generally held between Easter and Autumn of the year before you are due to start university.
+Universities hold on campus open days generally between Easter and Autumn of the year before you are due to start university.
 Check individual university websites for details, or visit opendays.com https://www.opendays.com/

 If you don't get to attend an open day before you apply, most universities who make you an offer will invite you to an interview or to an offer holders event, sometimes called an applicant day or a visit day.